VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 the diagram:

-1. A command is issued, from the UI or from a saga, to reserve seats for two attendees on a conference with an ID of 157.
+1. A command is issued, from the UI or from a saga, to reserve seats for two Attendees on a conference with an ID of 157.
 The command is handled by the command handler for the **SeatsAvailability** aggregate type.
 2. If necessary, the ORM layer populates an aggregate instance with